Laparoscopic Vesicovaginal Fistula (VVF) Repair

 - CT Urogram / MRI Pelvis: Used for complex or multiple fistulas, providing detailed imaging of surrounding structures.

-The urology team at PACE Hospitals works closely with gynecology and radiology and imaging departments to ensure a comprehensive, accurate diagnosis before surgery.
+The urology team at PACE Hospitals works closely with gynecology and radiology departments to ensure a comprehensive, accurate diagnosis before surgery.

 Treatment Options for Vesicovaginal Fistula

-The goal of VVF repair is to close the fistula completely and restore normal urinary continence while preserving vaginal function.
+The primary goal of Vesicovaginal Fistula repair is to close the fistula completely, restore normal urinary continence, and preserve vaginal function.

-- Conservative Management (Small Fistulas): For small, recent fistulas (especially after surgery), a temporary urinary catheter may be placed for 3–6 weeks to allow spontaneous healing.
-However, this works only in rare cases.
+For small, recent fistulas (especially after surgery), a temporary urinary catheter may be used for 3–6 weeks to allow spontaneous healing.
+However, this works only in few cases.

 - Transvaginal Approach: